thetensor-space/thetensor-space.github.io/_events/2024-06-07-TAGA24-Conference-Day5.md

     Load bus to CSU Fort Collins.<br>
     Do not be late we leave on time!
   </td>
-  <td style="background-color:FireBrick;color:SandyBrown">Front of Hotchkiss Lodge
+  <td style="background-color:FireBrick;color:SandyBrown">Front of Westside Classroom
   </td>
 </tr>